Controlling Moments with Kernel Stein Discrepancies: KSD and -Wasserstein convergence

 \end{prop}

 The second and more general condition is distant dissipativity.
-Explicit $L^{1}$-Wasserstein decay rates from distant dissipativity are obtained by the following result of \citealt{gorham2016measuring}, which builds upon the analyses of \citet{Eberle2015} and \citet{Wang_2020}. \begin{prop}[{Wasserstein decay from distant dissipativity, \citealt[Corollary 12]{gorham2016measuring}}] A diffusion with drift and diffusion coefficients $b$ and $\sigma$ is called distantly dissipative if for the truncated diffusion coefficient
+Explicit $L^{1}$-Wasserstein decay rates from distant dissipativity are obtained by the following result of \citealt{gorham2016measuring}, which builds upon the analyses of \citet{Eberle2015} and \citet{Wang_2020}. \begin{prop}[{Wasserstein decay from distant dissipativity, \citealt[Corollary 12]{gorham2016measuring}}] A diffusion with drift $b$ and diffusion coefficient $\sigma$ is called distantly dissipative if it satisfies, for some $U>0$, $R,L\geq0,$ and some $s\in(0, s_{\sigma})$ with $s_{\sigma} =(\sup_{x\in\bbR^{\datdim}}\Verts{\sigma^{-1}(x)}_{\mathrm{op}})^{-1}$,